The Masked Singer (British TV series): The Masked Singer Live tour

 A live arena tour of the show began during the 2022 Easter holidays, travelling across the UK.
-The tour consists of two touring judges, Denise van Outen (who appeared as "Fox" in series one) and Aston Merrygold (who appeared as "Robin" in series two), with a guest judge at each location.
-Panda, Dragon, Unicorn, Badger and Traffic Cone star on the tour with two new characters: Space Pug and Baby Dino, who are unmasked at every performance.
+The tour consisted of two touring judges, Denise van Outen (who appeared as "Fox" in series one) and Aston Merrygold (who appeared as "Robin" in series two), with a guest judge at each location.
+Panda, Dragon, Unicorn, Badger and Traffic Cone starred on the tour with two new characters: Space Pug and Baby Dino, who were unmasked at every performance.

+Butlin's live show tour

+Since 2023, The Masked Singer has been touring Butlin's holiday camps during selected school holidays.
+The show features real costumes used in the television series and each live show includes an unmasking of a famous celebrity.
+The show was hosted by CBBC presenters Sam & Mark.
+The live show returned for the 2024 season with a custom made costume for the resort, Stick Of Rock.